ronreiter/interactive-tutorials/tutorials/learn-php.org/Hello, World!.md

     <head></head>
     <body>
     Hello!
+    <?php ?>
     </body>
     </html>

 And later on add a PHP section which executes PHP code, and writes the output as HTML.
+Notice that the PHP line disappeared when executing, since the PHP code is replaced by the output.

 Let's try adding the name of the user's name.

     <?php $user = "John"; ?>
     <html>